agustinbarbalase/gonett/README.md

-# gonet
+# gonett

-Gonet is a Go version for library [Mininet](https://github.com/mininet/mininet/tree/master)
+Gonett is a Go version for library [Mininet](https://github.com/mininet/mininet/tree/master)

 ## How use it